andreas-schoch/dominoscript/readme.md

 #### `JUMP`
 <img src="assets/horizontal/4-3.png" alt="Domino" width="128">

-Moves the IP to a labeled address on the grid.
-If the IP cannot move anymore, the program will terminate.
+Moves the IP to an address on the grid.
+You can either use a label or an address as an argument.

+If the IP cannot move anymore, the interpreter will throw a `StepToEmptyCellError`.

 If label is unknown it will throw an `UnknownLabelError`.